juniorsundarCasual/TGT/vault/volume-3.chapter-222.md

 "I'd like to share in that appreciation," Grace said with a smile while hugging Jean by her arm.

 "It is adequate.
 I have seen better," Josie stated flatly, breaking the reverie hanging in the air.
 All heads turned face the woman, who wore a stoic expression matching her mistress.
-[Josie]

 "Josie!"
 Jean reprimanded hurriedly, her eyes flitting between her attendant and Guy with a faint hint of worry ekeing out.